charliem61/MwCodeRefractor/README.md

 -create new class over that last definition, and name searchEngineProduct img

--delete remaining repeated unnessacry classes below .online-reputation-management and definition
+-delete remaining repeated unnecessary classes below .online-reputation-management img and definition .social-media-marketing img and definition .search-engine-optimization h2 and definition .online-reputation-managment h2 and defintion .social-media-marketing h2 and defintion